SariJozokosMorninghawk/css-right-way/README.md

 file:///Users/[user]/path/to/css-workshop.html (On a Mac) file:///C:/Documents%20and%20ettings/[user]/path/to/css-workshop.html (On Windows) You can also drag the file into your browser.
-There is also a solutions folder.
-But keep in mind that there are as many right answers as there are people in this workshop, and even more wrong answers.
-Try not to look at the potential solution until you're done, or really stuck.

 There is one complex, difficult css "trick" in the aside at the bottom.
-It has to do with the box-shadows on the round images and round background "Learn More" link.
+It has to do with the box-shadows on the round images and round background "Learn More" link, and their being responsive.
 You'll notice that there is an "extra" nested div.
 For an explanation and a hint look at https://css-tricks.com/aspect-ratio-boxes/

+You may have noticed that there is a solutions folder.
+But keep in mind that there are as many right answers as there are people in this workshop, and even more wrong answers.
+Try not to look at the potential solution until you're done, or really stuck.

 Have fun!